cpuabuse/deployable/src/docs/syntax.md

 1. The stage should be executable with only a primary directive, where the value is of type string.
 1. The secondary directives should have separate functionality from the primary directive itself.
 For example, for `publish_file` primary directive, the value for `publish_file` is to be a file path.
 Adding `file2` directive for second file to publish, should not be done.
 Iterations should be implemented isntead.
-1. The stage should process only one primary directive, while others should be ignored.
+1. The stage should process only one _primary_ directive, while other should be ignored.

+### Naming

-1. The directive keys should be short and simple.
+1. The keys should be short, and simple.
+1. The key should be in singular form, unless the plural form is predominantly used.